braincow/gce-fedora-image-builder/README.md

 ## Makefile

+NOTE!
+These targets expect that your gcloud has been preconfigured with project etc names set and appropriate config is active.
+You can manage these with "gcloud config" family of commands.

 Targets provided:

 * build - executes build locally, WARNING!
 You need to be in a Fedora/CentOS host system and be able to execute this make target as root via sudo or su.